 - The University of Toronto's Centre for Criminology and Sociolegal Studies and its bi-monthly review of recent criminology research, Criminological Highlights;

 - NCJRS: National Criminal Justice Reference Service (US-funded resource with justice and drug-related information to support research, policy, and program development worldwide)

 For help with legal research, consult the resources listed in the Law Subject Guide.
-More detailed help can be found in the Best Guide to Canadian Legal Research, created by a lawyer who is also a legal research instructor at UBC.
+More detailed help can be found in the Canadian Legal Research and Writing Guide, created by a lawyer who is also a legal research instructor at UBC.

 - Canadian Association of Chiefs of Police